hermanyu/the-onion-classifier/README.md

 Gathering the necessary data required scraping the aforementioned subreddits.
 We did so with the <a href='https://github.com/pushshift/api'> Pushshift API</a> which stores and tracks reddit posts and comments.
 Pushshift currently has a 500 post limit per server request, so we wrote a custom wrapper ```bifrost.py``` to automatically loop through multiple requests at 0.8s intervals thereby scraping all the necessary data.

 We attempted to scrape 100,000 posts from both *r/news* and *r/TheOnion*.
-We successfully did so for *r/news* but were only able to scrape 17,000 posts from *r/TheOnion*.
-We suspect that we might have scraped all the posts from *r/TheOnion*.
-This is worth keeping in mind since the posts from *r/news* are mostly recent news headlines (as of March 2022) while the posts from *r/TheOnion* maybe span across a few years.
+We successfully did so for *r/news* but were only able to scrape 17,000 posts from *r/TheOnion*; we suspect this might be all the available posts from the latter subreddit.
+This is worth keeping in mind since the posts from *r/news* are mostly recent news headlines (as of March 2022) while the posts from *r/TheOnion* may span across a few years.

 After cleaning the data, the result was approximately 80,000 usable training examples with approximately 70,000 posts from *r/news* and 10,000 posts from *r/TheOnion*.
-This presented an interesting issue since the data science problem now became one of **imbalanced classes**; *r/news* posts outnumbered *r/TheOnion* posts at a ratio of over 7:1 which can lead to issues when evaluating our model's accuracy.
-We were thus faced with the decision of either: 1) preserving the imbalanced classes or 2) undersampling the majority class to get an even 50:50 split (i.e. throw away *r/news* posts until we have the same number as *r/TheOnion*).
+This presented an interesting data science problem: *r/news* posts outnumbered *r/TheOnion* posts at a ratio of 7:1 which lead to issues when evaluating our model's accuracy.
+We were thus faced with the decision of either: (1) preserving the imbalanced classes or (2) undersampling the majority class to get an even 50:50 split (i.e. throw away *r/news* posts until we have the same number as *r/TheOnion*).
 We decided to pursue both possibilities and built two rosters of models:
 - Imbalanced Data: Naive Bayes, Logistic Regression, Linear SVM, and a Neural Network
 - Balanced Data: Bagging Classifier with Trees, Random Forest, AdaBoost, and Gradient Boost.

 Notice that the roster of models for the balanced data are comprised mostly of ensemble methods.
 This is because by undersampling the majority class, we drastically reduce the size of the training set.
-This makes ensemble classifiers a much more reasonable proposition given our time and hardware limitations.
-This is a major reason for why we decided to investigate the balanced class route in addition to the imbalanced class route.
+This makes the proposition of using ensemble methods more reasonable given our resource limitations.
+This possibility of using ensemble methods constitutes a major reason for why we decided to investigate the balanced class route in addition to the imbalanced class route.

 <br>

 ### Step 2: Natural Language Processing

 A **document** is a single training example of text datum (in our case a document is a post title).
 The **corpus** is the collection of all documents (the entire dataset).
 The **vocabulary** or **vocab** is the set of all words that appear in the corpus.
-In order to train our models, we must encode the text datum into vector datum.
+In order to train our models, we must encode the piece of text datum into numerical vector.
 The methods of such encodings fall into the domain of Natural Language Processing or NLP.
-The 4 encoding methods we explore are:
+This project explores 4 encoding methods:
 1. Count Vectorization.
 2. Term Frequence - Inverse Document Frequency (TF-IDF),
 3. Sentiment Analysis (or SIA for short).
 4. Word2Vec.

-For the convenience of the reader, we give a brief summary of each of these encoding methods now. **Count Vectorization** simply creates a variable for each word in the vocabulary and counts the number of occurences of each word in a given document.
+For the convenience of the reader, we give a brief summary of each of these encoding methods now. **Count Vectorization** simply creates a variable for each word in the vocabulary.
+A document is then assigned to a row vector, where the i-th entry is the number of times the i-th word appears in the document.
 Thus a document is encoded as the *count* of the words that appear in it.

-**Term Frequence - Inverse Document Frequency** or TF-IDF augments the count vectorization encoding by also adding an "rarity" factor to each word.
+**Term Frequence - Inverse Document Frequency** or TF-IDF augments the count vectorization encoding by including a "rarity" factor to each word.
 The idea is that words which show up very rarely actually carry the most information (and hence should be given more weight).
 For example, seeing a word like "welcome" does not tell us much since it appears in so many contexts, but seeing the word "soliloquy" tells us a lot since it is a rare word with a very specific usage.

 **Sentiment Intensity Analysis** (or SIA for short) assigns each word a value called a *polarity score*.
 Polarity scores correspond a feeling of "positive" or "negative" associated to each word.
 For example a word like "horrors" would have a high negative score, while a word like "elegant" would have a high positive score.
 Each document is assigned an overall polarity vector by measuring the polarity of each of its words.

 **Word2Vec** is an assignment of a word to a vector such that words who are close in meaning are also close as vectors.
 Closeness for vectors is measured by the cosine of their angle.
 For example, if the word "dog" is assigned to the vector < 1 ,2, 3 > then the word "wolf" might be assigned to the vector < 1, 2 , 3.1 >.
-The actual process of arriving at an assignment scheme requires a technical explanation but in a nutshell: words are randomly assigned first, then progressively moved closer or further using some loss function as an optimization objective.
+Explaining the actual process of getting such an assignment scheme would take us too far afield but as a quick synopsis: words are assigned to random vectors, then progressively moved closer or further using some loss function as an optimization objective.

 To encode a document using Word2Vec, we first encode each word to its assigned vector, then just concantenate all the vectors.
 This gives us a single long vector for each document which can be fed into a training model like any of the other encodings.